9 Eco-Dive Resorts in Southeast Asia: Sustainable Scuba Travel

 Evolution Dive Resort, Malapascua, Philippines

 As a founding member of the island’s Marine Protection Fund, Evolution spearheads daily enforcement of strict dive and snorkel guidelines.
-They lead monthly beach and dive site cleanups, actively protecting the oceans they explore.
+They lead monthly beach and dive site cleanups, actively protecting the oceans they explore (and encouraging others to do the same).

 Selecting an eco-dive resort in Southeast Asia